Panthera-Framework/panthera-docs/src/english/introduction/session.md

 Every visitor of your website is using a session and cookies to store temporary data, eg. search results or history.

-pantheraSession is operating on PHP's standard sessions and cookies mechanisms, interface is a lot easier to do than in plain PHP, and of course it's possible to move all cookies to any external storage.
+pantheraSession is operating on PHP's standard sessions and cookies mechanisms.
+It's interface is a lot easier to use than in plain PHP, and of course there's a possibility to move all variables to any external storage.

-#### Example of operating on sessions
+### Example of operating on sessions

 Session management is operating on $_SESSION variable by default, it is important not to do this manually as pantheraSessinon is also taking care about possible errors and session security.

+_**NOTE:** Every data kept in session is stored on server._

 ```php
 // define a variable "name" and set it's value to string type "John"